mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 |k get pods --all-namespaces|k get pods -A|
 |k get pods --selector='label1=key1'|k get pods -l label1=key1|
 |k get pod my-pod --output='yaml'|k get pod my-pod -o yaml|

+### Avoid Ctrl-C/Ctrl-V From The Documentation

+The texts from online documentation may contain some invisible characters.
+Copy them into the yaml file directly may cause unpredictable problems.
+You may end up with spending a lot of time to resolve the problem in the exams.

+The suggestion is that always paste the texts into the notepad first, adjust any indent problems, and then move it to the yaml file in the exam console.

+### Create Separated Yaml Files For Each Question

+There are total 19 questions in the exam.
+Each question may contains more than 1 sub-questions.
+In order to manage solutions for each question, I would suggest to create yaml file for each question/sub-question and name with certain naming convention, e.g. p1.yaml, p2-1.yaml, p2-2.yaml, etc.

 ### Force Delete Pod Without Waiting